 The Cathedral’s walls are incredibly Goth-thick!

 Here’s a Pro-Tip: Located in the buzzing Plaza del Castillo, Café Iruña was notably one of Ernest Hemingway’s favourite hangouts during his time in Pamplona.
-Stop in for a coffee or glass of wine and embrace the ambiance that “Papa” loved so much!
+Stop in for a coffee or glass of wine and embrace the ambience that “Papa” loved so much!

 Museo Universidad de Navarra – Situated in a former renaissance hospital, this artistic venture was designed by the Navarre native, Rafael Moneo.
 It exhibits famously donated works by artists like Pablo Picasso, Antoni Tápies and Eduardo Chillida.